microsoft/WindowsCloudAcademy/README.md

  ## The environment

- This is the W365, AVD & DevBox Masterclass Architecture:
+ This is the W365 & AVD Windows Cloud Academy Architecture:

  ![This image shows the Master Class Architecture](Images/DaaS-accelerator-baseline-architecture.png)